MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This includes following any aliases that the resolver would ordinarily follow (e.g. CNAME, DNAME {{!DNAME=RFC6672}}).

-Recursive resolvers MUST implement reasonable loop prevention, such as for handling cases where the TargetName points to a name that in-turn points back to the same TargetName.
+See {{alias-mode}} for additional safeguards for recursive resolvers to implement to mitigate loop.

 See {{incomplete-response}} for possible optimizations of this procedure.